juancastillo0/leto/leto_schema/README.md

 * `GraphQLUnionType`
 * `GraphQLEnumType`
 * `GraphQLInputObjectType`
-* `Date` - ISO-8601 Date string, deserializes to a Dart `DateTime` object
+* `GraphQLListType`
+* `GraphQLNonNullType`

-Of course, for a full description of GraphQL's type system, see the official
+Of course, for a full description of GraphQL's type system, see the official specification: http://spec.graphql.org/draft/#sec-Type-System
-specification:
-http://spec.graphql.org/draft/#sec-Type-System

 Mostly analogous to `graphql-js`; many names are verbatim: